Enjoy a dairy free cup of coffee at home with our easy homemade cashew creamer recipe.

 - Pour into a jar or jug and store in the refrigerator.

 - Shake well before use.

-With a high powered blender, you can skip the step to soak the cashews as it will blend the cashews to a fine grind.
+- With a high powered blender, you can skip the step to strain the cashews as it will blend the cashews to a fine grind.

 - Swap out the maple syrup and vanilla for your favorite flavors and endless combinations year round.